V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ### Printed Parts

+DIY or Buy?

+#### Buy
+Rather not spend the time printing all the parts?
+You can buy a set here, [V1 Shop](https://www.v1e.com/products/lowrider-v4-printed-parts-with-aluminum-xz-plates){:target="_blank"}.

 #### DIY
 No supports needed, keep the default orientation.
 PLA is recommended for ultimate rigidity, other filaments With great rigidity and added heat resistance are PET-GF/CF and PC-GF/CF.  You will need about 2.7kg of filament for a full set with tool mount and a board box.